 - Follow the instructions in the Database Server (Workgroup) installation guide to install the database server instance, enable it to store geodatabases, and create a geodatabase.

-When connecting to the database server from an ArcMap installation on the ArcGIS Server EC2 instance, use localhost in place of the server name.
+When connecting to the database server from the EC2 instance, use localhost in place of the server name.
 On EC2, you are not limited to one specific server; therefore, you cannot specify a server name to connect to the SQL Server Express instance.
 Using localhost ensures that ArcGIS can find the SQL Server Express instance.

-- Add the logins to your database server and grant permissions for loading data.
+- Add the logins to the database server and grant permissions for loading data.

 See database server instructions in the ArcMap help.

-- Place the new logins in the Windows Remote Desktop Users group to allow users to log in to the EC2 instance.
+- Place the new logins in the Windows Remote Desktop Users group to allow users to sign in to the EC2 instance.

 - Create a database connection file (.sde file) for each workgroup geodatabase you want to use for source data when publishing.
 Next, register each file with the ArcGIS Server site.